 However, the problem with this is that this is now different databases with different skill sets that SAP is proposing that its customers acquire.

-The Deliberate Undersizing
+The Deliberate Undersizing by SAP and SAP Consulting Firms

 As a synopsis, there are four distinct areas where SAP relies upon to drive footprint reduction, and of these four areas, two are very significantly overestimated by SAP.
-To see how these areas are overestimated, please see the paper that has been referenced.
+To see how these areas are overvalued, please see the paper that has been referenced.

 Secondly, archival is not free.